ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 "we're all going out to dinner after asr" well then it became "after maghreb" now we're all still home lol and dressed up and im hungry

+i wanna watch the sopranos then sleep but its a little late, but its the weekend hmmm, had my kashmiri chai so im not sleepy soooo thats another vote for the sopranos lol

 ------------------
 # Oct
 ------------------